Tanya Irwin Piano

 I’m often asked these questions.
 The answer is simple.
 Have the child listen to your favorite classical music.
 For example, if Mozart is your favorite composer, the child can listen to his music.
 In addition, consider the following.

-The polyphony (often referred to as “counterpoint”) reached its culmination in J. S. Bach’s music during the Baroque era.
-Other Baroque composers are Vivaldi (the composer of the well-known concerto Four Seasons), Pachelbel (the composer of the well-known Canon in D), Albinoni (the composer of the well-known Adagio in G minor), and Handel (the composer of the well-known Water Music), Purcell, and others.
+Baroque music (a round, a fugue, or a concerto) is based on a contrapuntal, polyphonic compositional technique involving multiple melodies.
+It reached its culmination in J. S. Bach’s music.
+Other Baroque composers are Vivaldi (the composer of the well-known concerto Four Seasons), Pachelbel (the composer of the well-known Canon in D), Albinoni (the composer of the well-known Adagio in G minor), Handel (the composer of the well-known Water Music), Telemann, Purcell, and others.

 Below are some examples of music by J.S.
 Bach.